goujonbe/ufc-data-analysis/README.md

 ## Repo architecture

-The notebooks repository contains documented python code and conclusions from the analysis in the form of Jupyter notebooks.
+The notebooks directory contains documented python code and conclusions from the analysis in the form of Jupyter notebooks.

 The data directory contains the data sets used for this project.